kormang/kormang.github.io/_posts/2025-01-11-AC-part1-intro-to-concurrency.md

 ## Up next

-Next we will see how concurrency work on different layer on abstraction, from hardware, to OS, to application.
+Next we will see how concurrency work on different layers on abstraction, from hardware, to OS, to application.
 We will also see different approaches to concurrency - blocking, polling, event handling, and how one turns into another.